Alchemist-X/howcryptoworksbook/Part_10_Market_Structure_Trading.md

 # Part X: Market Structure and Trading

+*This section analyzes the mechanics of cryptocurrency markets, covering trading strategies, market microstructure, liquidity dynamics, and the tools used by both retail and institutional participants in digital asset markets.*

 ## Chapter 36: Crypto Trading Fundamentals

 Understanding market structure is crucial for crypto traders navigating both **centralized exchanges (CEXs)** and **decentralized exchanges (DEXs)**.
 This involves mastering order execution, interpreting on-chain data, and understanding the unique mechanics that drive digital asset behavior.